FAQs

 How much does the course cost in total?

-(This is an estimate – you book your own flight and
+*These are estimates – you will book your own flights and

 Tuition for 1.0 Credit Course $1345